Neko Case: Early life

-Born in Alexandria, Virginia, Case is the daughter of James Bamford Case and Diana Mary Dubbs.
-Case's paternal family surname was originally Shevchenko; her great-aunt was the professional wrestler Ella Waldek.
+Born in Alexandria, Virginia, Case is the only child of James Bamford Case.
+Case's maternal family surname was originally Shevchenko; her great-aunt was the professional wrestler Ella Waldek.
 Her father, a Vietnam veteran serving in the United States Air Force, was based in Virginia at the time of her birth.
 Case's parents, who were teenagers when they had her, are of Ukrainian ancestry.
 Her parents divorced when Case began school.
+In her memoir, Case indicated that she was told that her mother died of cancer when she was in the second grade, but only two years later, she was told that this was not correct.
+After that, her mother flitted in and out of her life, and eventually Case cut ties with her mother for good.
+As she writes in the book, she had a revelation: "Perhaps her mother had never been sick at all."

 Case's family relocated several times during her childhood due to her stepfather's work as an archaeologist.
-She has lived in Western Massachusetts, Vermont, Oregon and Washington.
+She lived in Western Massachusetts, Vermont, Oregon and Washington.
 She considers Tacoma, Washington to be her hometown.

-Case left home at age 15.
+Case left home and was legally emancipated at age 15.
 By the age of 18 she was performing as a drummer for the Del Logs and the Propanes, playing in venues including a punk club called the Community World Theater.